-It's an adaptation of Agatha Christie's mystery novel Death on the Nile.
-Middle-class Jacqueline de Bellfort (Mia Farrow) introduces her super-rich friend Linnet Ridgeway (Lois Chiles) to Jackie's handsome fiancé, Simon Doyle.
+Middle-class Jacqueline "Jackie" de Bellefort (Mia Farrow) introduces her handsome fiancé Simon Doyle (Simon MacCorkindale) to her beautiful, wealthy friend Linnet Ridgeway (Lois Chiles).
 This proves a mistake, since within a short time Simon falls in love with Linnet.
-They get married and rush off on a honeymoon to Egypt, culminating in a steamer cruise up the Nile River.
+They get married and rush off on a honeymoon trip to Egypt, which culminates in a cruise up the Nile River aboard the paddle steamer SS Karnak.
 Unfortunately, a maniacally jealous Jackie follows along.

 As it turns out, the boat is full of people who seem to be following Linnet and have a grudge against her or problem with her.
 Among the passengers are:

 - Marie Van Schuyler (Bette Davis) and her servant Miss Bowers (Maggie Smith).
 Marie actually doesn't know Linnet, but she has a compulsion for stealing things and can't help but notice Linnet's pearl necklace.
 Miss Bowers resents Linnet because her father ruined his father in business, leaving the Bowers family broke and forcing Miss Bowers to work as domestic help.